 Throughout each book in the trilogy, the idea of molecules-to-man evolution is the accepted explanation as the way things came to be, with Dust being the guiding force.
-We’ve discussed the problems with particles-to-people many times before (see Get Answers: Information Theory, Speciation, Natural Selection, Mutation), so there’s no need to go into detail here.
+We’ve discussed the problems with particles-to-people many times before (see Information Theory, Speciation, Natural Selection, Mutations), so there’s no need to go into detail here.
 It is interesting that Pullman invokes some sort of "force" to drive evolution, as if even he can see that naturalism is flawed.

 Sadly, as we’ve pointed out in the past, it was evolutionary ideas that planted seeds of doubt in Pullman’s mind about the biblical narrative and the salvation message based on the history found in Genesis.
-Although he grew up under the tutelage of his kindly clergy-grandfather (his father was killed in an uprising in Kenya), he drifted away when he learned about Darwinian evolution, which he wrongly equates with “science.”
+Although he grew up under the tutelage of his kindly clergy-grandfather (his father was killed in an uprising in Kenya), he drifted away when he learned about Darwinian evolution, which he wrongly equates with “Science.”